 Program funding is to be used to support community and social participation such as accessing group classes, groups, or community sessions.

-- 7. Please discuss with the Program Coordinator if there is uncertainty around the appropriateness of how discretionary funding can be utilised before including it in the individualised funding plan. - 8.
+- 7. Please discuss with the Program Coordinator if there is uncertainty around the appropriateness of how discretionary funding can be utilised. - 8.
 If uncertainty continues, please discuss with the Commission.

 Acquittals